osisoft/testing-content/content/api-reference/identity/identity-identity-providers.md

 <a id="tocSidentityproviderconsent"></a>
 <a id="tocsidentityproviderconsent"></a>

 The model for an identity provider consent in identity storage.
+TODO: Remove this internal model and re-adopt public model when moving to System.Text.Json in WI 202168.

 ### Properties